 - Set up a screen lock after prolonged inactivity.

 - Be sure to enable/maximize security measures on your device and explore third-party apps/browsers to enhance security.
-Examples of these would be AT&T Mobile Security and AT&T Call Protect, which Android customers can download through the Google Playstore.
+Examples of these would be AT&T Mobile Security and AT&T Call Protect, which Android and iOS customers can download.

 - Carefully read user agreements for a description of what you’re downloading and how the other party will be using your information.